TomPace101/nanopore_diffusion/README.md

     - postproc.py: code for handling post-processing requests
     - dodo.py: `doit` input file for the FEM analysis
     - paramgen.py: code for generating parameter sets from templates and input data
+    - customizations: modules used to customize the equation solvers for specific problems
 - data: input and output data from FEM analysis
     - control.yaml: list of analyses to be run with `doit` (see description below)
     - mesh: data for mesh generation using `gmsh`